martynp/ed-daemon/readme.md

 # ED Daemon

+# WIP - Basic load/stop/info functionality in place, more soon!

 Ed is a simple docker runtime manager for pushing container images to remote systems - the intention is to provide a simple mechanism to deploy containers which does not rely on maintaing centralised registries.

 This is the daemon which runs on the remote system.